Living with a chronic illness comes with the role description of being patient in the affliction. Many people throw in the towel and give in.

 “And we have known and believed the love that God has for us.
 God is love, and he who abides in love abides in God, and God in him.”
 1 john 4:16

 You might be thinking ‘of course I know that God loves me’.
-But knowing that God loves, and believing in your heart that he loves you are not the same.
-One is cognitive, the other experiential.
+But knowing that God loves you, and believing in your heart are not the same.

 Jehovah Rapha is translated as ‘I am the Lord who heals you’.
 (Ex 15:26).
 The Hebrew word ‘rapha’ means both ‘to heal’ and also ‘relax’ thus putting resting and healing together.